markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 On public interfaces, where anyone may connect and announce new destinations, it can be useful to control the rate at which new announces ingress.

-If a large influx of annonuces for newly created or previously unknown destinations occur, Reticulum will place these announces on hold, so that announce traffic for known and previously established destinations can continue to be processed without interruptions.
+If a large influx of announces for newly created or previously unknown destinations occur, Reticulum will place these announces on hold, so that announce traffic for known and previously established destinations can continue to be processed without interruptions.

-By default, Reticulum will handle this automatically, and ingress annonuce control will be enabled on interface where it is sensible to do so.
+By default, Reticulum will handle this automatically, and ingress announce control will be enabled on interface where it is sensible to do so.
 It should generally not be neccessary to modify the ingress control configuration, but all the parameters are exposed for configuration if needed.